📚 Homestead Guide

 2K products require mixing two separate components — a base and a hardener — that chemically react and cure into an extremely hard, durable film.
 Once fully cured, a 2K polyurethane is highly resistant to moisture, heat, solvents, and the kind of daily wear that destroys softer finishes.
 This is what automotive and industrial finishes are made from, and it's what should go on kitchen cabinets.

-At Homestead, I use 2K water-based polyurethanes — brands like Milesi, Renner, and Envirolak — that are specifically formulated for kitchen cabinet applications.
-Water-based means low odor and fast dry times, but the 2K chemistry gives you the hardness and durability that kitchen cabinets demand.
+At Homestead, my cabinet painting service uses 2K water-based polyurethanes — brands like Milesi, Renner, and Envirolak — that are specifically formulated for kitchen cabinet applications.
+These are the same finishes used on high-end new kitchens.
+Water-based means low odor and fast dry times, but the 2K chemistry is what gives you the hardness, adhesion, scratch resistance, and water resistance that kitchen cabinets demand around sinks and dishwashers.

 The key distinction: 1K products cure by evaporation.
 2K products cure by a chemical reaction.
 A chemically cured film is fundamentally harder and more resistant than one that simply dried out.
 This is why the same product that works fine on a bedroom dresser will fail on kitchen cabinet doors within a few years.